-Help patients better understand what telehealth is, the benefits, and how to schedule a telehealth appointment.
+Help patients better understand what telehealth is, the benefits of virtual health care, and how to schedule a telehealth appointment.

 Patients are likely to have questions about what to expect from a telehealth appointment.
 Here are some key topics to help them feel at ease.

 - Types of care you offer through telehealth, including when it’s a good fit for telehealth and when an in-person appointment may be needed

 - Options you provide for receiving virtual health care (video, phone, text, email, mobile health, remote monitoring)